 If you look at successful people’s home screens, you may be surprised at how few apps there are.

-Successful people tend to have just the most important apps visible — particularly ones for which there is no appeal to open, like map, calculator, riding sharing, and phone call apps.
+Successful people tend to have just the most essential apps visible — particularly ones for which there is no appeal to open, like map, calculator, ride-sharing, and phone call apps.
 They put all the rest of their apps on screens that take a little more effort to reach.

-This may not seem like much, but apps that are out of sight are out of mind, and one mindless tap on an app you didn’t need to open can waste a significant amount of time.
+This may not seem like much, but apps that are out of sight are often out of mind, and a single mindless tap on an app you didn’t need to open can waste a significant amount of time.

 6. Set Their Phones to Grayscale